MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 2. Navigate to any PIT vhd path, that is, **\<DPMServer FQDN\>\<PhysicalReplicaId\>\<PITId\>**, and mount the disk0.vhdx present in it using the *mount-vhd disk0.vhdx* command.
 3. Once replica VHD is mounted, use *mountvol.exe* to assign a drive letter to the replica volume, using the Physical replica ID from the SQL script output.
 For example, mountvol X: \?\Volume{}\

-   All of the following text with angular braces in the above steps are placeholders; replace them with appropriate values.
+   All of the following text within angular braces in the above steps are placeholders; replace them with appropriate values.
    - ReFSVolume - Access path from the SQL script output
    - DPMServer FQDN - Fully qualified domain name of DPM server
    - PhysicalReplicaId - Physical replica ID from the SQL script output